Cyberlane/cogent-restaurant-finder/README.md

 ### /main.tsx

 Entry point into the application.
 You will also find all of the Providers here as well.
-Sometimes the providers are s
+Sometimes the providers are split out into a `App.tsx` file, but for simplicity I kept them in one file.

 ### /routeTree.gen.ts